-Scheme Specific Risk Factors:
+Scheme Specific Risk Factors

-Risks associated with investments in Equity and Equity related instruments
+Risks associated with investments in Equities

-- Equity and equity related instruments are volatile and prone to price fluctuations on a daily basis.
+- Equity and equity related securities are volatile and prone to price fluctuations on a daily basis.
 The liquidity of investments made in the Scheme may be restricted by trading volumes and settlement periods.
 Settlement periods may be extended significantly by unforeseen circumstances.
-The inability of the Scheme to make intended securities purchases, due to settlement problems, could cause the Scheme to miss certain investment opportunities.
-Similarly, the inability to sell securities held in the Scheme portfolio would result at times, in potential losses to the Scheme, should there be a subsequent decline in the value of securities held in the Scheme portfolio.
-Also, the value of the Scheme investments may be affected by interest rates, currency exchange rates, changes in law/ policies of the government, taxation laws and political, economic or other developments which may have an adverse bearing on individual securities, a specific sector or all sectors. - Investments in equity and equity related securities involve a degree of risk and investors should not invest in the equity Schemes unless they can afford to take the risk of losing their investment. - Securities which may be received pursuant to corporate action and which are not quoted on the stock exchanges are inherently illiquid in nature and carry a larger liquidity risk in comparison with securities that are listed on the exchanges or offer other exit options to the investors / unitholders, including put options.
+The inability of the Scheme to make intended securities purchases, due to settlement problems, could cause the Scheme(s) to miss certain investment opportunities.
+Similarly, the inability to sell securities held in the Scheme portfolio would result at times, in potential losses to the Scheme(s), should there be a subsequent decline in the value of securities held in the Scheme portfolio.
+Also, the value of the Scheme investments may be affected by interest rates, currency exchange rates, changes in law/ policies of the government, taxation laws and political, economic or other developments which may have an adverse bearing on individual Securities, a specific sector or all sectors. - Investments in equity and equity related securities involve a degree of risk and investors should not invest in the equity Schemes unless they can afford to take the risk of losing their investment. - Securities which are not quoted on the stock exchanges are inherently illiquid in nature and carry a larger liquidity risk in comparison with securities that are listed on the exchanges or offer other exit options to the investors, including put options.